MohammadrezaPourreza/Spider2/README.md

 ### Spider 2.0-Lite

-To meet the needs of the research community, we've also organized the Spider 2.0 data in a format similar to Spider 1.0. [`Spider 2.0-Lite`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite#spider-20-lite) covers 90% of examples from Spider 2.0 that are sampled to be more lightweight and standalone, with a focus on evaluating LLMs on classic Text-to-SQL.
+To meet with research interests in traditional Text2SQL settings, we also release a subset of Spider 2.0 called [`Spider 2.0-Lite`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite#spider-20-lite) which is more self-contained, to support faster development and evaluation.

 Each file in `spider2-lite.json` contains the following fields:
 - `instance_id`: the unique example id